 - Maintenance and renovation

-To be genuinely sustainable requires creating structures that provide well-being and value to owners or tenants and whose design and implementation protects the natural environment to the greatest degree possible, minimising the impact it has on the use of resources such as energy and materials.
+To be genuinely sustainable requires creating structures that provide well-being and value to owners or tenants, with design and implementation that aims to protect the natural environment to the greatest degree possible.
+This is to minimise the impact it has on the use of resources such as energy and materials.

 Canary Wharf Contractors

 In 2017, Canary Wharf Group won its first BREEAM award (Building Research Establishment Environmental Assessment Method).
 This worldwide-recognized standard is a sustainability assessment method which sets standards for the environmental performance of buildings through the design, specification, construction, and operation phases.

 Canary Wharf Constructors received an 87.1 per cent rating for 1 Bank Street, the largest building of its kind to achieve this rating in Europe.
 The building was specifically designed to be adaptable and resilient to climate change.
 It contains 1,500 sq. m of green infrastructure including enhancing the aquatic habitats of the docks being developed.

 Additionally, the company has been feted for constructing the Canary Wharf Crossrail Station.
 It used cost-effective design features and technologies that created benefits including:

 - Lower CO2 emissions